What Does the Bible Say About Abuse in Marriage?

 10. 2 Timothy 1:7: Reminds us that God gives us a spirit not of fear but of power, love, and self-control, suggesting that one should not live in fear, including in the context of a marriage.

-See also What Does the Bible Say About Physical Beauty?
+See also What Does the Bible Say About Parenting Adults?

 These verses collectively illustrate that abuse in any form is not condoned in the Bible.
 Instead, the Bible promotes love, respect, and kindness within marriage.
 While it may not address modern concepts of abuse directly, the principles laid out are clear in their opposition to any form of mistreatment or violence within the marital relationship.
 The overarching message is one of love and respect, upholding the sanctity and safety of the marriage covenant.